boltpkg/bolt/README.md

 ![Diagram: Project with many packages](https://raw.githubusercontent.com/boltpkg/assets/master/diagram-monorepo.png)

-This is the idea behind "workspaces" = packages, grouped inside a single repo, also called "monorepo". [more about this approach](https://yarnpkg.com/blog/2017/08/02/introducing-workspaces/)
+This is the idea behind "workspaces" = packages, grouped inside a single repo, also called "monorepo" ([more about this approach](https://yarnpkg.com/blog/2017/08/02/introducing-workspaces/)).

 Note: does that remind you of a tool called [lerna](https://github.com/lerna/lerna)?
 Indeed, bolt is a new take at solving some of the same problems.